transportenergy/database/doc/historical.rst

 Processing
 ==========

-The general function :func:`~historical.process` applies common cleaning steps to each dataset, while loading and making use of dataset-specific checks, processing steps, and configuration from a submodule like :mod:`.T001`, as listed in :data:`.MODULES`.
+The general function :func:`~historical.process` applies common cleaning steps to each dataset, while loading and making use of dataset-specific checks, processing steps, and configuration from a submodule like :mod:`.T001`.
 See the documentation of :func:`~historical.process` for a detailed description of the steps.

-*Previously*, input data sets were cleaned and transformed by IPython notebooks in the :file:`item/historical/scripts` directory, as listed in :data:`.SCRIPTS`.
-The notebook name corresponds to the input data set which it handles, e.g. :file:`T001.ipynb`.

 .. _diagnostics: